 Let’s look at the things you should consider.

 Tip 1: Define your goals

-The very first thing you need to understand is the goals and expected outcome of your project.
+The first thing you need to understand is your project’s goals and expected outcome.

-This not only makes you an easier client to work with for the designer, but it increases the chances that the end product will be to your satisfaction.
+This makes you a more accessible client to work with for the designer and increases the chances that the end product will be to your satisfaction.

-The more background information you can give to a candidate, the better the proposal they will provide you with, making the selection process much more straightforward.
+The more background information you can give a candidate, the better the proposal they will provide you, making the selection process much more straightforward.